Tyrone (producer)

-Triumph Grandeur (known professionally as Tyrone, born 1 August 1986) is a Nigerian record producer.
+Triumph Grandeur (known professionally as Tyrone, born 1 August is a Nigerian record producer.

 His love for music started at age 9 when he learned to play various musical instruments such as drums, piano, and guitar.
 He grew to become a music producer in Nigeria, producing popular tracks like Olamide's multi-award-winning ‘Voice of the Street’ in his 2012 YBNL Album; Reminisce’ Baba Hafusa, Grind and award-winning ‘Local Rappers’ which featured Olamide & Phyno.
 He has worked with other Nigerian artists including 2Baba, Ruggedman, Wande Coal, M.I Abaga, Vector, May D, Brymo, Solidstar, D'Prince, DJ Xclusive, Shank, Tillaman, Skales, Taiwon, Del City, Eben, and Jahdiel.

-He's also one Nigeria's most respected radio personalities currently working as the corporate brand manager and group head of Production in one of Nigeria's biggest radio corporation group, CoolFM, Wazobia FM & Nigeria Info and most recently Arewa radio.
+He's also one Nigeria's radio personalities currently working as the corporate brand manager and group head of Production in CoolFM, Wazobia FM & Nigeria Info and most recently Arewa radio.
 He is the sound coordinator for Wazobia TV and Wazobia Max.

 He has trained artists in voice-overs, singing, and production.